 Companies can address this challenge by making it easier for sales reps to always have instant access to the information they need.
 Online video platforms like Panopto allows reps to search inside a secure video library of sales readiness videos for any word spoken or displayed within any video so that your reps can find just the right piece of information on your product, company, and industry to present to a prospect.

-Onboarding new sales representatives can be costly, especially when training is performed in instructor-led classroom settings.
+Onboarding new sales representatives can be costly, especially when sales training is performed in instructor-led classroom settings.
 The productivity loss from pulling sales managers away from sales activities to perform training must be considered in addition to the tangible costs of travel, lodging, and logistics.

 Video helps organizations decrease these costs by giving employees access to an anytime, anywhere training resource.
 Training can be performed remotely, enabling companies to decrease the number of resources devoted to in-person training.
 By substituting video-based learning for in-class training and smaller events, Microsoft was able to reduce the costs for classroom training from approximately $320 per hour per participant to just $17 per person.

 The sales enablement processes doesn’t only apply to your employees — they can help develop your sales prospects as well.
 Video can help you communicate with prospects in a more compelling way through personalized presentations and communications.
 According to Internet Retailer magazine, 85% of people are more likely to buy a product after watching an explainer video.
 Another study by Experian indicates that embedding a video in an email increased the email’s conversion rate by an average of 21 percent over using a static image alone.